Preventing fly-tipping

 If you give your business waste to anyone other than:

-you must check that they are a registered waste carrier.
-Please check the public register of waste carriers, brokers and dealers
+You must check that they are a registered waste carrier.
+Please check the public register of waste carriers, brokers and dealers.

 You must also ensure that you complete waste information notes (often called waste transfer notes) relating to all waste that comes from your business.
 You must keep these notes for a period of two years.
 Failure to produce these notes when asked by the Council or the Environment Agency is an offence, for which you could be fined.